-Legal A "fast appeal" is also called an "expedited Terms redetermination."

-- If you are appealing a decision we made about a drug you have not yet received, you and your doctor or other prescriber will need to decide if you need a "fast appeal." - The requirements for getting a "fast appeal" are the same as those for getting a "fast coverage decision" in Section 6.4 of this chapter.

-Step 2: We consider your appeal and we give you our answer.

-• When we are reviewing your appeal, we take another careful look at all of the information about your coverage request.
-We check to see if we were following all the rules when we said no to your request.
-We may contact you or your doctor or other prescriber to get more information.

-Deadlines for a "fast" appeal

-- If we are using the fast deadlines, we must give you our answer within 72 hours after we receive your appeal.
-We will give you our answer sooner if your health requires it. - Of If we do not give you an answer within 72 hours, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we talk about this review organization and explain what happens at Level 2 of the appeals process. - If our answer is yes to part or all of what you requested, we must provide the coverage we have agreed to provide within 72 hours after we receive your appeal. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how to appeal our decision.

-Deadlines for a "standard" appeal

-- If we are using the standard deadlines, we must give you our answer within 7 calendar days after we receive your appeal.
-We will give you our decision sooner if you have not received the drug yet and your health condition requires us to do so.
-If you believe your health requires it, you should ask for "fast" appeal. - o If we do not give you a decision within 7 calendar days, we are required to send your request on to Level 2 of the appeals process, where it will be reviewed by an Independent Review Organization.
-Later in this section, we talk about this review organization and explain what happens at Level 2 of the appeals process. - If our answer is yes to part or all of what you requested - o If we approve a request for coverage, we must provide the coverage we have agreed to provide as quickly as your health requires, but no later than 7 calendar days after we receive your appeal. - If we approve a request to pay you back for a drug you already bought, we are required to send payment to you within 30 calendar days after we receive your appeal request. - If our answer is no to part or all of what you requested, we will send you a written statement that explains why we said no and how to appeal our decision.
+Legal Terms A "fast appeal" is also called an "expedited redetermination." ☐ If you are appealing a decision we made about a drug you have not yet received, you and your doctor or other prescriber will need to decide if you need a "fast appeal." • s for getting a "fast appeal" are the same as those for getting a "fast coverage ion 6.4 of this chapter.
+2 STEP 2: W e consider your appeal and we give you our answer. your coverage re ewing your appeal, we take another careful look at all of the information about quest.
+We check to see if we were following all the rules when we said no to may contact you or your doctor or other prescriber to get more information.
+Deadlines for a "fast " appeal • e fast deadlines, we must give you our answer within 72 hours after we beal.
+We will give you our answer sooner if your health requires it.
+Level 2 of the a Organization.
+I ve you an answer within 72 hours, we are required to send your request on to appeals process, where it will be reviewed by an Independent Review Later in this section, we talk about this review organization and explain what wel 2 of the appeals process. yes to part or all of what you requested, we must provide the coverage we rovide within 72 hours after we receive your appeal. no to part or all of what you requested, we will send you a written statement we said no and how to appeal our decision.
+Deadlines for a "star ndard" appeal after we receive y sooner if you hav e standard deadlines, we must give you our answer within 7 calendar days your appeal for a drug you have not received yet.
+We will give you our decision e not received the drug yet and your health condition requires us to do so.
+If health requires it, you should ask for "fast" appeal. on to Level 2 o Organization.
+I ve you a decision within 7 calendar days, we are required to send your request of the appeals process, where it will be reviewed by an Independent Review atter in this section, we talk about this review organization and explain what wel 2 of the appeals process. \square If our answer is yes to part or all of what you requested - appeals process (see below).

-Step 3: If we say no to your appeal, you decide if you want to continue with the appeals process and make another appeal.

-- If our plan says no to your appeal, you then choose whether to accept this decision or continue by making another appeal. - If you decide to make another appeal, it means your appeal is going on to Level 2 of the appeals process (see below).